PollyEdaline/Accretion-Modpack/README.md

 - Logbook entry added for Ancient Wisp.
 - Logbook entry added for Clay Man.
 - New Stage Aethstetics have been added.
+- Finally increased number of rows in character select to 3 (should have been done a while ago, sorry about that).
 - R2API seems to have been split into a billion modules.
 I'm sure it's fine, but let me know if it isn't.

 **4.1.0**